veltenlab/CloneTracer/primer_design/README.md

 # Considerations

 There are 2 main limitations when it comes to genotyping nuclear SNVs: the expression of the gene and the distance of the mutation to the polyA tail (3' end of mRNA).
-By default we select mutations that are < 1.5kb away from the estimated polyA and genes which are expressed in the sample of interest (mean raw counts/cell > 0.2).

-From our experience, amplification of mutations in genes which have lower expression is highly inefficient (only a low proportion of cells is covered).
+From our experience, amplification of mutations in genes which have low expression is highly inefficient (only a low proportion of cells is covered).
 When it comes to mutations further away from the polyA tail, the main issue is the length of the resulting fragments.
 We have noticed that longer fragments (>1kb) are sequenced less efficiently than shorter ones in illumina sequencers.
 Furthermore, amplifying very long fragments can be problematic when carrying out the nested PCRs.

+By default we select mutations that are < 1.5kb away from the estimated polyA and genes which are expressed in the sample of interest (mean raw counts/cell > 0.15).
+However if you would like to amplify variants which do not fullfill one of this requirements you can include the `-m --forced_mutations` flag with a txt file which includes the mutated gene names (one gene per line).
+The script will then generate primers for all mutations in these genes.